my-cumbria-logo, my-cumbria-logo Toggle navigation

 Appeals releating to 4 week rule deregistration should be submited using this Form (Deregistration Appeal Form) and sent to Studentprocedures@cumbria.ac.uk within ten days of receving notification that you are to be deregistered.

-• When can I appeal?
+• When & how can I appeal?

 Appeals must be submitted within TEN working days of the publication of your confirmed results following the University Progression and Award Board.
+Forms submitted outside of this timeline will be deemed to be invalid and will not be progressed.

 • What do I need to consider when submitting an appeal on grounds of Extenuating circumstances?